MDHSRobotics/SteamWorks2017/README.md

 ###Description

-This project is intended to be the base project from which each season's Java RoboRio controller project is derived from.
+This project is intended to be the base project from which this season's Java RoboRio controller project is derived from.
+All contributions made will be added to this project moving forward.
+Learn how to push changes in the guide [How to Git](https://github.com/MDHSRobotics/TeamWiki/wiki/How%20to%20Git).

 ###Features
 * Improved Configuration